steven-whaley/boundary-demo/readme.md

 You will need an SSH key pair to set up authentication to the SSH target using user provided credentials.
 You may already have a public and private key pair (generally id_rsa.pub and id_rsa) in the .ssh folder of your home directory if you are using Mac or Windows.
 To create a new key pair you can use Putty or OpenSSL.
 OpenSSL directions are here: https://wiki.osuosl.org/howtos/ssh_key_tutorial.html

 You will use the public key as an environment variable and the private key will be used to authenticate to the SSH target later.

+**The Boundary Desktop Client Installed**
+You will need the Boundary Desktop Client installed to demo certain features like the integrated terminal.  https://developer.hashicorp.com/boundary/tutorials/oss-getting-started/oss-getting-started-desktop-app

+**PSQL Binary Installed**
+You will need the PSQL binary installed to connect to the database server using the `boundary connect postgres` command.
+Install PSQL based on instructions for your speicfic OS.

+**RDP Client Installed**
+You will need a Remote Desktop Protocol client installed to connect to the RDP targets.
+On Windows sytems this is installed automatically but Linux or Mac users will need to install a RDP client.

 ### Workspaces and Variables
 This repo was built to run on Terraform Cloud or Enterprise.
 It uses the tfe_outputs data source to pass parameters between the boundary_demo_init workspace and other workspaces.
 If you want to run this locally you will need to modify the code to use cross state sharing to populate those values.